If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Bottom Line

-Better has the right combination of features and perks, including no unnecessary fees, low mortgage rates, and a fast, 100% online application process.
-Better Mortgage does not charge lender fees such as those for origination, application, processing, and underwriting.
-As a result, Better states that home buyers save $8,200 and customers who refinance save $8,200 over the life of their loans.In addition, Better states that applicants can get a personalized rate and a pre-approval in minutes.
-This can help buyers cut their costs while saving time.
+Better has the right combination of features and perks, including no hidden fees, low mortgage rates, and a fast 100% application process.
+Better Mortgage does not charge lender fees such as those for application, processing, and underwriting.
+You can save up to $2,000 in closing costs if you use a real estate agent referred to you by Better Real Estate and use Better Mortgage Corp. as your lender.
 The lender also offers $150 off closing costs when applying through Motley Fool Money site.

 Min.
 Down Payment